Pathwise Solutions for Stochastic Hydrostatic Euler Equations under the Local Rayleigh Condition: Introduction

-As discussed in \cite{hu2022local}, due to the difference between the nonlinear estimates in the analytic framework and in Sobolev spaces, the existence of pathwise solutions to the stochastic hydrostatic NSE and stochastic hydrostatic EE still remains open.
+As discussed in \cite{hu2023local}, due to the difference between the nonlinear estimates in the analytic framework and in Sobolev spaces, the existence of pathwise solutions to the stochastic hydrostatic Euler equations still remains open.
 Moreover, there are no works concerning the existence or uniqueness of either martingale solutions or pathwise solutions in Sobolev spaces.
-This paper aims to fill this gap by studying the $2D$ system \eqref{PE-inviscid-system} with $\nu=0$ or $\nu>0$ in Sobolev spaces with initial data being a random variable satisfying condition \eqref{local-rayleigh} almost surely.
+This paper aims to fill this gap by studying the 2D system \eqref{PE-inviscid-system} in Sobolev spaces with initial data being a random variable satisfying condition \eqref{local-rayleigh} almost surely.
 Remark that in this paper, as well as in most related literature, the stochastic term $\sigma(u) d W$ in \eqref{PE-inviscid-1} is understood in the It\^o integral sense.
 If the model were understood in the Stratonovich sense, usually denoted by $\sigma(u) \circ d W$, the approach performed below may still apply, after converting it back to the It\^o formalism under suitable conditions \cite{duan2014effective}.
 This will add an additional $dt$ term to \eqref{PE-inviscid-1} which contains the Fr\'{e}chet derivative of $\sigma$ on $u$, leading to more involved assumptions and analysis.

 { \bf Main contribution.} 1.
-As far as we know, there have been only studies on the existence of martingale solutions \cite{hu2022local} for the stochastic hydrostatic EE and hydrostatic NSE.
+As far as we know, there have been only studies on the existence of martingale solutions \cite{hu2023local} for the stochastic hydrostatic Euler equations subject to general multiplicative noise.
 However, a strong solution in the stochastic sense is preferable, since one may need pathwise information or construct solutions on a given filter probability space that has ``meanings'' when modeling a real-world process.
 This paper is the first work to show the existence of pathwise solutions to these models.

-2. Our previous study of the stochastic hydrostatic EE and hydrostatic NSE \cite{hu2022local} relied on the analytic framework.
+2. Our previous study of the stochastic hydrostatic Euler equations \cite{hu2023local} relied on the analytic framework.
 In general, the analyticity of the initial data puts too much restriction, and milder requirements on the initial condition are preferred if possible.
 This work gives the first result on the existence and uniqueness of pathwise solutions in Sobolev spaces.